Hugh McIver

-Hugh McIver VC MM & Bar (21 July 1890 – 2 September 1918) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Hugh McIver VC MM & Bar (21 June 1890 – 2 September 1918) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

-He was 28 years old, and a private in the 2nd Battalion, The Royal Scots (The Lothian Regiment), British Army during the First World War when the following deed took place for which he was awarded the VC.
+He was 28 years old, and a private in the 2nd Battalion, The Royal Scots (The Lothian Regiment), British Army during the First World War.

-On 23 August 1918 east of Courcelles-le-Comte, France, Private McIver was employed as a company-runner and under heavy artillery and machine-gun fire carried messages regardless of his own safety.
-Single-handed he pursued an enemy scout into a machine-gun post and having killed six of the garrison, captured 20 prisoners and two machine-guns.
-Later he succeeded, at great personal risk, in stopping the fire of a British tank which was directed in error against our own troops.
-He was killed in action 10 days later near Courcelles, France, on 2 September 1918.
+Private McIver was employed as a company-runner during the conflict.
+On 23 August 1918, east of Courcelles-le-Comte, France, disregarding his own safety he carried messages under heavy artillery and machine-gun fire.
+He pursued an enemy scout into a machine-gun post, killed six of the garrison, captured twenty prisoners, and secured two machine-guns.
+Later he succeeded in stopping the fire of a British tank which was directed in error against the British Army's own troops.
+He was killed in action ten days later near Courcelles, France, on 2 September 1918.

 His Victoria Cross is displayed at the Royal Scots Museum, Edinburgh Castle, Scotland.

 Born in Linwood, Renfrewshire, he spent much of his life in Newton (Cambuslang) and is commemorated in both towns.
-In 2015, Kier Homes named a street in their Hawkhead Village development in Paisley, Hugh McIver Avenue, in memory of him.